erewl/dagster-tui/README.md

 # DagsterTUI - Terminal UI for Dagster

-The GraphQL wrapper TUI for your dagster environments.
+The TUI wrapper for your dagster environments.
 Work with dagster from the comfort of your terminal

 ## Installation